 Little Silver home prices are not only among the most expensive in New Jersey, but Little Silver real estate also consistently ranks among the most expensive in America.

-Little Silver is a decidedly white-collar borough, with fully 91.51% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Little Silver is a borough of sales and office workers, professionals and managers.
-There are especially a lot of people living in Little Silver who work in sales jobs (19.92%), management occupations (15.07%) and office and administrative support (13.93%).
+Little Silver is a decidedly white-collar borough, with fully 90.65% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Little Silver is a borough of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Little Silver who work in management occupations (21.71%), sales jobs (17.47%), and business and financial occupations (9.38%).

 Of important note, Little Silver is also a borough of artists.
 Little Silver has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Little Silver’s character.

-A relatively large number of people in Little Silver telecommute to their jobs.
-Overall, about 12.78% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 21.61% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Little Silver is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Little Silver’s overall crime rate is lower than average for the country.